Introduction

 Vision of the Sagarmala Program is to reduce logistics cost and time for the movement of EXIM and domestic cargo.
 Development of port-proximate industrial capacities near the coast, in future, is a step in this direction.
 In this regard, the concepts of Coastal Economic Zones (CEZs), Coastal Economic Units (CEUs), Port-Linked Industrial & Maritime Clusters and Smart Industrial Port Cities have been introduced.

 Each CEZ will consist of multiple CEUs and more than one industrial cluster can be housed within a CEU.
 Within each industrial cluster there can be several manufacturing units.
-To accelerate the CEU development process, it is proposed that CEUs be prioritized in locations where land parcels are available in areas close to a deep draught port and with strong potential for manufacturing.
+To accelerate the CEU development process, it is proposed that CEUs be prioritized in locations like Kandla, Paradip, Ennore, Vizag where land parcels are available in areas close to a deep draught port and with strong potential for manufacturing..

 Coastal Community Development

 Approximately 18 percent of India’s population lives in the 72 coastal districts that comprise 12 percent of India’s mainland.
-Development of coastal communities through Marine sector related activities like fisheries, maritime tourism and corresponding skill development is an essential objective of the Sagarmala Program.
-Development of cruise tourism and lighthouse tourism are other activities which are being actively considered under Sagarmala Program.
+Development of coastal communities through Marine sector related activities like fisheries, maritime tourism and corresponding skill development is an essential objective of the Sagarmala Programme.
+Development of cruise tourism and lighthouse tourism are other activities which are being actively considered under Sagarmala Programme.

 Indian Port Rail& Ropeway Corporation Limited